What We Believe

-What we believe as a member of the Lutheran Church–Missouri Synod (LCMS), Peace Lutheran Church holds to the teachings of the Holy Scriptures (the Bible) and confesses the faith revealed in it.
-The Book of Concord, and the Small Catechism contained in it, offer an excellent summary of the Bible's teaching, but the following is a brief description of the Good News presented in the Scriptures:
+As a congregation of the Lutheran Church–Missouri Synod (LCMS), Peace Lutheran Church holds to the teachings of Holy Scripture and confesses the faith summarized in the Lutheran Confessions (see the Book of Concord and the Small Catechism).
+Below is a brief summary.

-Jesus Christ, true God (the second person of the Trinity) and true man (born of the Virgin Mary), is the fulfillment of that promise.
-He lived a perfect and righteous life for us, suffered and died on the cross for our sins, and rose from the dead on the 3rd day declaring victory over sin, death, and the devil for us.
+Jesus is true God and true man, born of the Virgin Mary.
+He lived perfectly for us, suffered and died for our sins, and rose on the third day, winning victory over sin, death, and the devil.

-On the last day Christ will come again to raise all who have died and to judge both the living and the dead.
-He will give eternal life to all who believe in Him and trust in His promise of salvation.
+On the Last Day, Christ will come again to raise the dead and judge the living and the dead, granting eternal life to all who trust His promise.

 - The Gospel